Residential Family Assessment Centres: The essential information

 If it is clear that a parent is unable to look after their child and keep them safe, we will ask for the assessment to stop.
 It is unfair to the parent to continue.

 What happens at the end of the placement?

 We also recognise that other services may be required to support a family in the community.
-Staff may also visit the family in the community and to make sure they get the support and help they need.
+We offer a follow on service Securing Change.

 Who do you accept referrals from?

 We accept referrals from local authorities.
 Please note we do not accept emergency referrals.
 This is because we need to make sure a placement with us is in the best interests of the family and child.
 However, by working with the local authority, we can arrange placements within a few days.
-To enquire about residential assessment download the form below.
+To enquire about residential assessment, download the form below.

-Can you provide other types of reports like psychological assessments?
+Can you provide other types of reports such as psychological assessments?

-We do not provide this type of assessment as we want to make sure our assessments are independent and there is no conflict of interests.
-We suggest that the families get independent health professionals to carry out these assessments.
+We do not provide this type of assessment as we want to make sure our assessments are independent and there is no conflict of interest.
+We suggest that the local authority gets an independent health professional to carry out these types of assessments.